-Outdoor Activity Spaces South Park was located 1⁄2 block south of the property.
+Outdoor Activity Spaces South Park was located directly south of the property.

 Utilities and mechanical Equipment Electrical and telephone lines were common by 1937.
-Water and sewer and natural gas lines were buried under ground.
+Water and sewer and natural gas lines (1905) were buried under ground.

 Views The views to the listed property were typical of urban lots.
 Because the subject property was so massive compared to the other structures in the area, expanded views to and from the structure were possible.
+The clock tower in particular could be seen from the north end of the business district at the Kansas River.